jeremyabeard5/MSDS692/README.md

 # Future Work

-This project was a huge learning experience for me and really it gave me a lot of ideas for the next capstone course I be attending!
+This project was a huge learning experience for me and really it gave me a lot of ideas for the next capstone course!
 I realized some pitfalls pretty quickly near the end of the project that I want to improve upon in the next capstone.
 I started to even think the dataset I was using wasn't great for text analytics within a political lens.
 What I mean is, the State of the Union address is often a formal and well-regulated speech.
 The differences in speech between different presidents are probably not as noticeable in the State of the Union due to its traditional and formal nature.
 In the future, I would love to source a different, more informal source of presidential speech.
 In addition to that, the other pitfalls I noticed can be found below.

 I realized that my current project: